-* Latvia cancels debt sale due to market nerves as bank suspended
+* Latvia cancels debt sale due to market nerves as bank

 * Prosecutors open criminal probe, detain bankers

 * Banks' supervisor says 100 mln lats missing

 RIGA, Nov 22 Latvia cancelled a sale of